 - Attorney-client privilege: The President is entitled to the same attorney-client privilege as private parties

-- Presidential communications privilege: This protects records of communications by the President and by his immediate advisors in the Executive Office of the President of the United States (EOP), which includes agencies such as the White House Office and the National Security Council.
+- Executive communications privilege: This protects records of communications by the President and by his immediate advisors in the Executive Office of the President of the United States (EOP), which includes agencies such as the White House Office and the National Security Council.

-The presidential communications privilege does not apply to all communications by the President’s advisors, but only those authored or initiated and received by advisors immediately responsible for advising the President on the matter in question.
+The executive privilege does not apply to all communications by the President’s advisors, but only those authored or initiated and received by advisors immediately responsible for advising the President on the matter in question.
 The privilege also does not protect evidence required in a criminal case or records that are required for the other co-equal branches of government to exercise their authority, such as the authority of Congress to legislate and conduct oversight of the executive branch.

-Famous Examples of Presidential Communications Privilege
+Famous Examples of Executive Privilege in Communications

 Executive privilege and presidential communications privilege have figured into many famous historic and recent cases: